We are pleased to announce the following confirmed speakers:

 Jim Smith, UK

-Jim Smith is a Research Director at the Francis Crick Institute and Deputy Chief Executive of the Medical Research Council.
-He was previously Director of the Gurdon Institute at Cambridge University.
-He studies mesoderm formation in vertebrate embryos and in human and mouse embryonic stem cells, focussing particularly on signalling by TGF-b family members and on the functions of the T-box family of transcription factors.
+A globally recognised developmental biologist, he studies mesoderm formation in vertebrate embryos and in human and mouse embryonic stem cells, focusing particularly on signalling by TGF-b family members and on the functions of the T-box family of transcription factors.

 |'Cardiac Development and Regeneration in Zebrafish'